attack68/rateslib/docs/source/g_curves.rst

 Constructing Curves
 ********************

-*Rateslib* has five different curve classes.
+*Rateslib* has six different curve classes.
 Three of these are fundamental base curves of different types and for different purposes.
-Two are objects which are constructed via references to other curves to allow certain combinations.
+Three are objects which are constructed via references to other curves to allow certain combinations.

 The three fundamental curve classes are: